aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

 ## Working with AWS Services using boto3

 The boto3 library is AWS's SDK for Python, providing a powerful interface to interact with any AWS service programmatically.
-Just as we used boto3 to connect with Bedrock above, you can use the same pattern to interact with other AWS services like S3, DynamoDB, or Lambda, making it easy to build comprehensive AWS applications.
+Just as we used boto3 to connect with Amazon Bedrock above, you can use the same pattern to interact with other AWS services like Amazon Simple Storage Service (Amazon S3), Amazon DynamoDB, or AWS Lambda, making it easy to build comprehensive AWS applications.

 ## Next Steps

-In the next section, we'll add a UI component to display the recommendations generated from Bedrock. 🚀
+In the next section, we'll add a UI component to display the recommendations generated from Amazon Bedrock. 🚀